-We expect technology and development expense to increase in 2019 compared to 2018, and to increase above the level experienced this quarter in upcoming quarters as we make a limited number of strategic headcount additions to focus on the engineering aspect of our new developments, including tools for our sellers.
+We expect technology and development expense to increase in 2019 compared to 2018, with small increases in the upcoming quarters as we make a limited number of strategic headcount additions to focus on the engineering aspect of our new developments, including Demand Manager and other initiatives.
 The timing and amount of our capitalized development and enhancement projects may affect the amount of development costs expensed in any given period.
 As a percentage of revenue, technology and development expense may fluctuate from quarter to quarter and period to period based on revenue levels, the timing and amounts of these investments, the timing and the rate of the amortization of capitalized projects and the timing and amounts of future capitalized internal use software development costs.